 A soldier serving in a faraway land is not something that children (or even adults) often think about.
 This activity will help your child gain a better understanding of what it means to serve our country by becoming pen pals with a soldier that is stationed away from home.
 In addition, your family will be providing moral support to a soldier.
 This is a great project for all ages to start on the Fourth of July, Veterans Day, and Memorial Day, or any day of the year!

-- Talk with your child about the sacrifices that the soldier is making, such as being away from family and friends.
-You may want to add that their job is to protect us from people who are not nice.
+Talk with your child about the sacrifices that the soldier is making, such as being away from family and friends.